designedbyclowns/GeoURI/README.md

 To install it, simply add the repo URL to your project in the usual way, and `import GeoURI` where needed.

 ## Usage

-A `GeoURI` type can be crated from its constituent components (latitude, longitude, and an optional altitude), or from a URL that conforms the [geo URI scheme](https://datatracker.ietf.org/doc/html/rfc5870).
+A `GeoURI` type can be created from its constituent components (latitude, longitude, and an optional altitude), or from a URL that conforms the [geo URI scheme](https://datatracker.ietf.org/doc/html/rfc5870).

 There are also CoreLocation extension to initialize a `GeoURI` from a `CLLocation` or `CLLocationCoordinate2D`.